sschoener/cities-skylines-detour/README.md

+# Deprecated!
+This library is deprecated.
+It's a hack, has always been a hack, and was never intended to be more than that.
+It served its purpose and enabled modding for more than one game, making the world a bit better.
+Mission accomplished :)
+But now, there's a better, shinier, safer, more awesome alternative out there: [Harmony](https://github.com/pardeike/Harmony) -Sebastian

 # LICENSE
 The file with the relevant code has a pretty clear license statement (MIT license).
 This license allows you to do pretty much whatever you want, if you give credit.
 Please respect that I put some time into researching a viable method to replace code and give credit where credit is due.
 Thank you.